 • Corporate trustees have the experience and knowledge to serve as fiduciary in an efficient and cost effective manner.

 • Regulatory oversight is an important safeguard that governs how a corporate trustee operates.
-This is not the case for personal trustees.
+This is not the case for family member or individual trustees.

 Some additional thoughts